 The things that come into my life are not purposely just to make me sad and grieve deeply.

-He has a plan, and in His goodness He is ‘working all things well’ to ‘conform us to the image of His Son’.
+He has a plan, and in His goodness He is working all things well to conform us to His Son.

 If you do not know Christ and His transforming power in salvation,